venksrid001/cowrie/project-requirement.md

 Likelihood: Unlikely <br>
 Impact: Severe <br>
 Can Cause: Burns, loss of equipment, loss of life, smoke inhalation, electrocution, damage to university property.<br>
 Mitigation: Avoid overloading power points, ensure chargers and laptops are not being used on flammable surfaces, and monitor chargers, phones and laptops for overheating.
 Particularly those with metal framed laptops, monitor the health of the device, and the heat it is putting out.
-Familiarise selves with nearest C02 fire extinguisher (Carbon Dioxide extinguisher).
-If an electrical fire is to occur, locate nearest C02 extinguisher, and follow instructions on the extinguisher.
+Familiarise selves with nearest C02 fire extinguisher (Carbon Dioxide extinguisher), and/or the nearest Dry Powder extinguisher.
+If an electrical fire is to occur, locate the nearest C02 or Dry Powder extinguisher, and follow instructions on the extinguisher.
 Ensure that someone on the team activates the nearest fire alarm.
-DO NO USE WATER ON AN ELECTRICAL FIRE. <br>
+DO NOT USE WATER ON AN ELECTRICAL FIRE. <br>
 <br>
 Risk: Spillage of food & liquids <br>
 Likelihood: Likely <br>